maticnetwork/matic.js/README.md

   options // transaction fields, can be skipped if default options are set )

-await maticPOSClient.processExits(
-  tokenAddress, // root `token` address options // transaction fields
+// Withdraw funds to your account on main chain after the challenge period is completed await maticPOSClient.processExits( tokenAddress, // root `token` address options // transaction fields